nginxinc/nginx-azure-workshops/labs/lab7/readme.md

 1. To test out access logs, generate some traffic on your `cafe.example.com` server.

-1. Open your browser and send some request to [http://cafe.example.com](http://cafe.example.com) so that you can look into the access logs.
+1. You can generate some traffic using your local Docker Desktop.
+Start and run the `WRK` load generation tool from a container using below command to generate traffic:

+   First save your NGINX for Azure resource public IP in a environment variable.

+    ```bash
+    ## Set environment variables
+    export MY_RESOURCEGROUP=s.dutta-workshop
+    export MY_N4A_IP=$(az network public-ip show \
+    --resource-group $MY_RESOURCEGROUP \
+    --name n4a-publicIP \
+    --query ipAddress \
+    --output tsv)
+    ```

+    Make request to the default server block which is using the `main` log format for access logging by running below command.

+    ```bash
+    docker run --name wrk --rm williamyeh/wrk -t4 -c200 -d1m --timeout 2s http://$MY_N4A_IP
+    ```

+    Make request to the `cafe.example.com` server block which is using the `main_ext` log format for access logging by running below command.

+    ```bash
+    docker run --name wrk --rm williamyeh/wrk -t4 -c200 -d1m --timeout 2s -H 'Host: cafe.example.com'  http://$MY_N4A_IP/coffee
+    ```

 1. Within Azure portal, open your NGINX for Azure resource (nginx4a).
-From the left pane click on `Logs`.
+From the left pane click on `Monitoring > Logs`.
 This should open a new Qeury pane.
-Select `Resource type` from drop down and then type in `nginx` in the searchbox.
+Select `Resource type` from drop down and then type in `nginx` in the search box.
 This should show all the sample queries related to NGINX for Azure.
 Under `Show NGINXaaS access logs` click on `Run` button

     ![nginx4a logs](media/nginx4a_logs.png)

+1.

 ### Understanding Kusto Query Language (KQL) to pull out and print all access and error logs from log analytics workspace